For daily wit & wisdom, sign up for the Almanac newsletter.

 The three stars of the Summer Triangle appear similar in brightness.
 Vega in the constellation Lyra the Lyre is the brightest of the trio and the 5th brightest of all stars.
 In Carl Sagan’s novel “Contact,” Vega is the source of the first message ever received from an alien civilization.
 The 1997 movie version features actress Jodie Foster’s quest for the senders of the Vega message.
 Back in the real world, we’ve yet to hear anything from the possible inhabitants of the Vega system, but researchers are listening to Vega and thousands of other stars every day, just in case.

 Altair, in Aquila the Eagle, is another Hollywood star.
 In the 1956 film “Forbidden Planet,” the fourth planet in the Altair system (Altair IV) is home to the relics of an ancient alien civilization and to an eccentric Earth scientist and his beautiful daughter (Walter Pidgeon and Anne Francis).
-Altair is the 2nd brightest member of the Summer Triangle and 13th brightest star of all.
+Altair is the 2nd brightest member of the Summer Triangle and the 13th brightest star.
 We don’t know if Altair is surrounded by any planets, so Altair IV may or may not exist.

 The three stars of the Summer Triangle appear to be about equal in brightness.
 Put another way, their “apparent brightness” is roughly the same.
 But looks can be deceiving!
 We know that Deneb is more than 100 times farther from us than Vega or Altair, yet it appears nearly as bright.
 How can this be?
 The only way Deneb can both be farther away yet appear equal in brightness is if its actual (or “intrinsic brightness”) is much greater than the others.
 In fact, Deneb is one of the most luminous of all stars—an astounding 200,000 times brighter than our Sun!
 The light we see from Deneb left the star about the time the Pyramids of Egypt were being built.